Charles A. & Marjorie Estella Allred Greenland

 Rachel Potter was born February 1, 1864, the second child of Sampson Edgar and Sarah Chatterton Potter in Slackey Brow, Kersley, Farnworth, Bolton, Lancashire, England.
 Her family was quite mobile also, but didn't move very far from her birthplace.
 She began working in a weaving factory at the age of nine.
 She was so small that they had to put her on a stool so she could reach the loom.
 She worked part-time and went to school part-time until she was thirteen then worked full time until she was twenty, when she came to America with her family.

-The Potter family was baptized into the LDS Church in 1879 and sailed to America in 1884, settling in Winter Quarters also.
+The Potter family was baptized into the Church of Jesus Christ of Latter-day Saints in 1879 and sailed to America in 1884, settling in Winter Quarters also.
 They crossed the plains by train and at more than one stop they heard fellow travelers remark, "there go some more wives for Brigham Young".

 Charlie and Rachel were married December 2, 1885, traveling to Logan, Utah, about 250 miles in winter by horse and buggy.
 They then set up housekeeping in Winter Quarters. (ed. note: Winter Quarters is a short distance from Scofield and in the Scofield museum there is a hand-drawn map of Winter Quarters and one of the homes is identified as "Greenland").
 They had two sons, John and Nephi, born in 1886 and 1888, then three daughters, Esther, Sarah Elizabeth and Edna, born in 1891, 1892 and 1895 that all died in infancy.
 They later had two more sons, Clarence and Henry and three more daughters Rachel, Gertrude and Mary who all survived to adulthood.